 The staining that remained is almost entirely concealed by the fitted sheet, which has been unsecured from the mattress and is bunched up on top of the bed.
 Despite this, you can still make out a couple of areas that line up perfectly with what has been seen previously:

 “The job of a forensic photographer is to document images as they are originally found”

 The top photo is page 452 of “Sec_4_Primary_Scene.pdf”, which explains the presence of the search and seizure warrant.
-For what seems like the hundredth time at this point, it was introduced into nearly every photo after page 445:
+For what seems like the hundredth time at this point, it was intentionally included in nearly every photo after page 445:

 The second half of this page is a real treat as Allan Powell provides further indication that he may not fully understand how mirrors work.
 Yes, if you take a picture in the direction of a mirror, your reflection will be visible in the resulting photograph.
 This is true of any reflective surface, as we see time and time again in the crime scene photos (I counted at least a dozen instances of this before I stopped paying attention):

 There’s nothing “odd” about the first photo and it certainly was not taken “from above”.
-That’s an extremely weird conclusion to arrive at, and it leads me to believe that Allan Powell has never actually seen the original, which can be found on page 428 from “Sec 5 – Back-up Scene 1.pdf”).
-As this was taken by the backup photographer, what we’re actually seeing is the primary scene photographer – who is clearly bending over, which is why we are able to see the top of his head – around the corner in Nancy’s room:
+That’s an extremely weird conclusion to arrive at, and it leads me to believe that Allan Powell has never actually seen the original, which can be found on page 428 of “Sec 5 – Back-up Scene 1.pdf”.
+As this was taken by the backup photographer, what we’re actually seeing is the primary scene photographer – who is clearly bending over, which is why we are able to see the top of his head as well as his legs – around the corner in Nancy’s room: